oscarmickelin/fle_3d/README.md

 # fle_3d

-Code accompanying the paper:
+Code accompanying the paper: https://arxiv.org/abs/2406.05922

-If you use the code, please cite the above paper.
+If you find the code useful, please consider citing the above paper.

 ## Installation
 ```bash